perlaas/simple-open-data-map/README.md

 ## Design
 - Only client side logic.
   - Exemption: server side (php) API to proxy calls to services that does not support CORS.
-- Add libraries only if they give a huge benefit.
+- Add libraries only if they give enough benefit.
 For example:
-  - Use plain XMLHttpRequest instead of adding jQuery and using it for callbacks.
+  - Use plain XMLHttpRequest instead of adding jQuery only to use it for callbacks.
 - Use simple standard built in functions in main library if possible.
 For example:
   - Use Leaflet standard controls: layers, scale, popup and so on.
 - Use standard protocols when possible For example:
   - OGC WMS getMap and getFeatureInfo
   - OGC WMTS.
 - Use simple parsing of callback results (html, XML or JSON).
-Avoid parsing library if possible.
+Avoid parsing library if very simple text parsing is possible.
 For example:
   - Use getFeatureInfo in html
   - Look if there is an html-tag with link (find '>http:') then use it as a link in popup
   - Otherwise use html result as it is.